mailcow/mailcow-dockerized-docs/docs/firststeps-syslog.md

 !!! warning
-    You will lose the integrated fail2ban functionality when using a logging driver other than json (default).

-!!! warning
     In newer versions of mailcow: dockerized we decided to set a max. log size.
 You need to remove all "logging: xy" lines and options from docker-compose.yml to be able to start the stack.

     Example: